 In a radio interview with Accra based Class FM on Monday, Alhaji Muntaka said the Minority Members of Parliament were working to ensure that the Communications Committee of Parliament invites the Minister to brief Parliament on the Digital Terrestrial Television (DTT) and the StarTimes 300 satellite TV project.

-He said they would be demanding official documentation on the project so as to enable them out with their official position on the matter.
+He said they would be demanding official documentation on the project so as to enable them

 The Ghana Independent Broadcasters Association (GIBA) has expressed concerns with how the Ministry of Communication intends to roll out the DTT and objected to the agreement between the government and StarTimes, dubbed Access to Satellite TV for 300 Villages in Ghana which will benefit 6,000 households.